brianmcn/Zelda1RandoTools/doc/use.md

 ![z-tracker dungeon map screenshot](screenshots/rupee-key-bomb-z-tracker.png)

 In that screenshot, the mouse is over a room in the 5th row, so the highlight appears next to the top half of the 'key' icon.

+(The corresponding column letter also gets a subtle highlight when a dungeon room is moused over--see the second 'L' of LEVEL-1 in the screenshot.)

 #### <a id="main-dungeon-old-man-count"></a>Old Man Count